overnode-org/overnode/examples/README.md

-# Examples of clusterlite configurations
+# Examples of cade configurations

 A collection of scripts
 - to build docker container images